 To worm a horse is an easy task these days.

 Most worming compounds can be bought in an easy syringe-like tube so that the correct amount—decided by the weight and size of the horse—can be dispensed directly into the mouth.

 Some horses object to this, so there are also tablets which can be slipped into a piece of bread, or hidden in a carrot.
 Whichever method is chosen, this should be done approximately every eight weeks, especially if there are many horses sharing a small space.

 Brushing helps to get rid of mud, dust and loose hair; exfoliate the coat during molting; promote the natural oils in the coat which in turn gives it a shine, and helps you and your horse to bond through the necessary contact.

 A daily once-over brush also helps to detect any blemishes or abrasions which might need attention and keeps the mane and tail untangled, so that they may be used as intended, to swish freely, to keep flies away and to protect the head and neck.

 Horses are a willing and trusting species, and if cared for kindly, regularly and properly, will want to please, and be happy to do as they are asked.
 They are creatures of routine, and once the care routine is established, they will relax and be content in your care.

 If your horse shows unusual or sudden signs of discomfort, always call your veterinarian immediately.
 Regular care, observation, and action can prevent something more serious, and much more expensive.

-Gabrielle has a lifetime of experience with horses, both as an owner and a teacher.
-Now retired from full-time work, Gabrielle shares her life with her 29-year-old thoroughbred Hal, and her dog Skippy, and rides regularly, including trips to the beach in summer.
+Gabriel has a lifetime of experience with horses, both as an owner and a teacher.
+Now retired from full-time work, she shares her life with her 29-year-old thoroughbred Hal, and her dog Skippy, and rides regularly, including trips to the beach in summer.